bluetmn/cs452-buffer-overflow/README.md

 Each compiler warning will result in a 3 point deduction.
 You are not allowed to suppress warnings.
 - [40 pts] You win everytime when the program runs.

+# Acknowledgment

+This project is borrowed from University of Maryland (CMSC 414: Computer and Network Security), with some slights changes.